+Objectives and content Objectives:

+Content:

-Objectives and content Objectives: Content: Based on Chapters 5-6 and Chapters 1-4 of Dayan & Abbott.
-Electrochemica equilibrium and Nernst Equation, equivalent circuits for single-compartment model leaky integrate-and-fire model, Hodgkin-Huxley and Connor-Stevens models of action potential, cable equation and neuron morphology, characterizing neuronal responses with tuning curves and receptive fields, signal-detection theory and psychometric function, comparision of neuronal and behavioural responses with neurometric function, population coding, statistically efficient decoding with maximum likelihood and maximum a posteriori likelihood, Fisher information, introduction to Shannon information, application of Shannon information to neural responses.
+Based on Chapters 5-6 and Chapters 1-4 of Dayan & Abbott.
+Electrochemical equilibrium and Nernst Equation, equivalent circuits for single-compartment model, leaky integrate-and-fire model, Hodgkin-Huxley and Connor-Stevens models of action potential, cable equation and neuron morphology, characterizing neuronal responses with tuning curves and receptive fields, signal-detection theory and psychometric function, comparision of neuronal and behavioural responses with neurometric function, population coding, statistically efficient decoding with maximum likelihood and maximum a posteriori likelihood, Fisher information, introduction to Shannon information, application of Shannon information to neural responses.
 To develop a deeper understanding and to acquire applied and practical skills, students perform weekly homework assignments with Matlab programming.
 A passing grade on all assignments is required for admission to the final exam.
 The tutorial is open to all students and provides an opportunity for more extensive questions and discussions of the lecture material.
 It is particularly recommended for students with a weaker background in mathematics and physics.

-Literature [1] Dayan & Abbott, "Theoretical Neuroscience", 2001[2] Sterrat, Graham, et al., "Principles of Computational Modelling in Neuroscience", 2011 Teaching Lecture Prerequisites First degree in physics, mathematics, or engineering, or self-study of Gabbiani & Cox, "Mathematics for Neuroscientists", 2010.
-Applicability of the module Master program Prerequisite for the admission to any examination Tutorial certificate Examination Written examination 180min Credit Points 5~CP = 150~h (42 h time of attendance $+~108~h$ autonomous work) Work load Time of attendance: 3 SWS Lecture Autonomous work: Frequency Every winter semester Duration One semester Responsible person Prof. Dr. Jochen Braun (FNW-IBIO)
+Literature [1] Dayan & Abbott, "Theoretical Neuroscience", 2001[2] Sterrat, Graham, et al., "Principles of Computational Modelling in Neuroscience", 2011

+Teaching Lecture

+Prerequisites First degree in physics, mathematics, or engineering, or self-study of Gabbiani $\&$ Cox, "Mathematics for Neuroscientists", 2010.

+Recommended prerequisites None

+Applicability of the module Master program

+Prerequisite for the admission to any examination Tutorial certificate

+Examination Written examination 180min

+Credit Points $5~{\sf CP}=150~{\sf h}$ (42 h time of attendance $+~108~{\sf h}$ autonomous work)

+Work load Time of attendance: 3 SWS Lecture Autonomous work: Preparation of the lectures, preparation of the exam

+Frequency Every winter semester

+Duration One semester

+Responsible person Prof. Dr. Jochen Braun (FNW-IBIO)